curry-packages/property-prover./README.md

 Directories of the package:
 ---------------------------

+* `examples/contracts`: some examples (and test suite) for contract verification

-* examples: some examples (and test suite)
+* `examples/failfree`: some examples (and test suite) for fail-free verification

-* include: an include file for the SMT solver and non-fail conditions for various system modules
+* `include`: a small Curry program containing operations which perform dynamic contract checking for unverified contracts and non-fail conditions for various system modules

-* src: source code of the implementation
+* `src`: source code of the implementation

 ---------------------------------------------------------------------------